paakwasi317/madakoraa-meet/README.md

 <br/>

-Do you find MiroTalk SFU indispensable for your needs?
+Do you find Madakoraa indispensable for your needs?
 Join us in supporting this transformative project by [becoming a backer or sponsor](https://github.com/sponsors/miroslavpejic85).
-By doing so, not only will your logo prominently feature here, but you'll also drive the growth and sustainability of MiroTalk SFU.
+By doing so, not only will your logo prominently feature here, but you'll also drive the growth and sustainability of Madakoraa.
 Your support is vital in ensuring that this valuable platform continues to thrive and remain accessible for all.
-Make an impact – back MiroTalk SFU today and be part of this exciting journey!
+Make an impact – back Madakoraa today and be part of this exciting journey!

 |                                                                                   |                                                                                        |
 | --------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |